All Reviews

 Timeero requires employees to clock into their designated jobs to start tracking mileage.

-Doing so ensures that every drive is logged, whether short or long.
-Moreover, it ensures that the app doesn’t track mileage when the vehicle is idle.
-If the driver stops along the way or is stuck in traffic, Timeero will not log mileage.
+With predefined speed threshold settings enabled, the app will not track data if the vehicle is idle.
+If the driver stops along the way or is stuck in traffic for an extended period of time, Timeero will not log the mileage.

-Regarding mileage reimbursement in California and other states with strict laws, Timeero helps you ensure law compliance and safeguard your business from potential lawsuits and fines.
+Regarding mileage reimbursement in California and other states with strict laws, Timeero helps businesses meet legal compliance guidelines and safeguards your business from potential lawsuits and fines.

 Read our Guide to Employee Mileage Reimbursement for more in-depth information and valuable insights on this topic.